meetakinkunmi/Chi-square-Analysis-of-Direct-Marketing-Campaign-of-Portuguese-Banking-Institution/README.md

 |Asymp.
 Sig.|0.00                       |

-- `Decision:` Since p-value (0.00) < 0.05, we therefore fail to accept the null hypothesis and conclude that 60% or more clients did not subscribe to Term Deposit after the campaign.
+- **Decision:** Since p-value (0.00) < 0.05, we therefore fail to accept the null hypothesis and conclude that 60% or more clients did not subscribe to Term Deposit after the campaign.

-2. Determine if there is an association between the job type of customers and clients subscribing to Term Deposit
+**Objective 2:** Determine if there is an association between the job type of customers and clients subscribing to Term Deposit

-- `Hypothesis:`
+**Hypothesis**

-H<sub>0</sub>: There is no association between the job type of customers and customers subscribing to Term Deposit
+- H<sub>0</sub>: There is no association between the job type of customers and customers subscribing to Term Deposit

-H<sub>1</sub>: There is association between the job type of customers and customers subscribing to Term Deposit
+- H<sub>1</sub>: There is association between the job type of customers and customers subscribing to Term Deposit

 ![Sample Plot](plots/obj2_plot1.png)